-Earlier this year, Into The Ark reached the final of The Voice, becoming runner up to Mo.
+Earlier this year, Into The Ark reached the final of The Voice UK, becoming runner up to Mo.
 Throughout the summer, they will be supporting their mentor on the show, Tom Jones on a long run of summer dates.
 Over the past few months they have embarked on a headline tour around the country with their recently added drummer, Adam Prosser, and have recently released their EP, Brightest Creatures.
-We meet them after their set at The Great Escape in Brighton to discuss The Voice, their headline tour and their pre-show rituals.
+We meet them after their set at The Great Escape in Brighton to discuss The Voice UK, their headline tour and their pre-show rituals.

-What was the experience like on The Voice, was it everything you had hoped it would be?
+Earlier this year, you were finalists on the latest series of The Voice UK, what was the experience like and was it everything you hoped it would be?

 Taylor – Yeah, we didn’t anticipate getting as far as we did on the show either.
-We just wanted to go and get a good blind audition, get through and then just have that and then that was obviously just a bit of exposure but then to get through all these rounds as well, we did not see it coming at all but obviously the more time you’re on television, the more people are going to see you which has only benefitted us.
+We just wanted to go and get a good blind audition, get through and then just have that and then that was obviously just a bit of exposure but then to get through all these rounds as well, we did not see it coming at all!
+Obviously the more time you’re on television, the more people are going to see you which has only benefitted us.

 Dane – And everyone was really nice and supportive as well.

-You’ve obviously had a lot of people enjoy your performances to get to the final two, how was it knowing so many were voting for you?
+You had a lot of public support during the show, how was it knowing so many were voting for you?

-Taylor – Mental, I couldn’t get my head around it, because like I said, we didn’t anticipate it at all like our goal in our heads really was to get through to the first live knockouts, so past the battles and then one performance live and then what would be would be then.
+Taylor – Mental, I couldn’t get my head around it, because like I said, we didn’t anticipate it at all.
+Our goal in our heads really was to get through to the first live knockouts, so past the battles and then one performance live and then what would be would be.
 There wasn’t one performance that I felt truly comfortable in this situation.
-Being on TV, and the filming, and all the run up to it, and all the pressure as well, it’s hard to get your head around and then all this information and all this stuff to worry about it’s just to go on and sing for a minute and a half.
+Being on TV, and the filming, and all the run up to it, and all the pressure as well, it’s hard to get your head around and then all this information and all this stuff to worry about, it’s just to go on and sing for a minute and a half.
 It’s quite a lot of pressure.

 Taylor – It’s cool, it’s really cool.

-It was clear to see Tom Jones really supported you whilst you were on The Voice, and he even asked you to support him on his upcoming shows, how did he actually ask you and did you immediately say yes?
+Tom Jones has now asked you to support him on his upcoming shows, how did he actually ask you and did you immediately say yes?

 Dane – He asked us on camera on the show, but it was nothing to do with ITV or anything, he just said, ‘boys, I’ve got something to tell you, we’re going on tour,’ and that was it.
 And then we were like whaaaaaat?

-What made you choose The Voice over any other talent shows?
+What encouraged you to audition for The Voice UK over any other talent show?

 Dane – I think that’s mainly just because everyone that goes on there can sing.

-Taylor – There’s no jokes or gimmicks or anything like that.
-You look at The X Factor, and you look at the final 12 out of how many people auditioned for it, there are so many people below average or just there to take the mick.
+Taylor – There are no jokes or gimmicks or anything like that.
+You look at The X Factor, and you look at the final twelve out of how many people auditioned for it, and there are so many people below average or just there to take the mick.
 Whereas The Voice is about who is the best singer and you don’t get anyone coming on there who’s absolutely terrible like you do on The X Factor, so we just felt it was more credible to be a part of that show as opposed to Britain’s Got Talent or The X Factor.

 Dane – Especially when you get to know the person as well and they’re not just singers, they’re writing and recording.

-You both went back to perform at your old schools, how did that feel?
+Whilst on the show, you both went back to your old schools to perform, how did this feel?

 What’s it like touring around the country playing sold out shows?